Emory University Radiation Oncology Physicist II in Atlanta, Georgia

-Assists in the application of brachytherapy procedures including high-dose rate applications, interstitial, hyperthermia, P32, and brain implants.
-Oversees quality assurance monitoring, loading and transportation of radioactive material.
+Assists in quality assurance monitoring, loading and transportation of radioactive material.
 Performs quality management processes of the department including chart checks, dose calculations, radiation monitoring, and equipment calibrations.
-Maintains skills to assess and care for patients of all ages.
+Maintains skills to assess and care for patients of all ages and disease sites.
 Provides support and assistance for other medical physics activities related to patient care and staff education.
-Participates in on-going research projects.
-May be involved in the didactic and clinical supervision of medical physics students and radiation oncology residents.
+Participation in clinical trials and on-going research projects.
+May be involved in the didactic and clinical supervision of medical physics residents, medical physics students, radiation oncology residents, and dosimetry students.
 Performs related responsibilities as required.

 This is an Emory University position.